amonjerro/jobsity-tech-challenge/README.md

 This repository holds the components to set up a barebones real-time chat system.
 It has a _very_ barebones React based frontend, an Express-and-Sockets.IO-based backend system and a simple chat support bot.

+The following instructions have been tested using a bash based terminal and these deployment instructions **have not been tested on a Windows machine** as none was available during development.

 ## Required Supporting Services
 ---